bbc/tams/docs/appnotes/0020-using-flow-profiles.md

 1. Read the Profile from the originating store and create it using the same ID and parameters in the destination store.
 It is important than no parameters of the Profile are changed in this operation otherwise this invalidates the principal of the Profile ID being the same across stores.
-Once the Profile has been created sucessfully it should then be possible to re-try the Flow creation using the Profile ID.
+Once the Profile has been created successfully it should then be possible to re-try the Flow creation using the Profile ID.

 2. The replication service could drop back to creating the Flow using the full metadata model without the Profile ID.
 It could be possible to preserve the Profile ID through the use of a tag.

-Option 1 is the prefered option and the correct way to handle profiles between stores and ensures the Profile ID is persisted between stores.
+Option 1 is the preferred option and the correct way to handle profiles between stores and ensures the Profile ID is persisted between stores.
 Option 2 should only be used if replicating content from a newer store that supports Profiles to an older store which does not.

 For workflows including more than two organisations it is recommended that one organisation takes responsibility for owning and publishing a given Profile.
 These Profiles can then be created in both the source and destination stores using the same UUID.
 The organisation could be a single company or could be an industry body.

+## Profile Impact on Bitrate Properties

+The Profiles process splits the two bitrate fields `avg_bit_rate` and `max_bit_rate` such that they come from different places.
+The `avg_bit_rate` is provided as part of the Profile, while the `max_bit_rate` remains part of the main flow metadata.

+For the Profiles to work it is necessary for there to be a bitrate present in a Profile to be able to determine between different qualities where all the other technical parameters remain the same.
+For example a h.264 file at 1080p50 could be at either 50Mbps or 100Mbps and this needs to be part of the Profile to be able to tell them apart.
+This is why the `avg_bit_rate` is included in the Profile to enable this workflow.

+In the context of Profiles the `avg_bit_rate` is considered to be the bitrate that the encoder is aiming to set for typical content.
+This is not intended to take into account any unusually low bitrates which an encoder may create for static content such as bars or black.
+Clients should not retrospectively update `avg_bit_rate` on a Flow that was created from a Profile, as changing the value would break the matching between the Flow and its Profile.

+The `max_bit_rate` is defined in [AppNote 0013](https://github.com/bbc/tams/blob/main/docs/appnotes/0013-setting-flow-bit-rate-properties.md) and is considered the actual measured peak value of the segments in TAMS.
+Since this is dependent on the actual behaviours of the encoder in relation to the actual content that is being encoded then this cannot be predicted in advance or will be consistent across Flows.
+As such this cannot be included within a Profile and should be set by the encoder in the same manner regardless of whether the Flow was created directly or using a Profile.